Joseph Goebbels: Early life, education, and relationships

 Goebbels was educated at a Gymnasium, where he completed his Abitur (university entrance examination) in 1917.
 He was the top student of his class and was given the traditional honour of speaking at the awards ceremony.
 His parents initially hoped that he would become a Catholic priest, which Goebbels seriously considered.
-He studied literature and history at the universities of Bonn, Würzburg, Freiburg and Munich, aided by a scholarship from the Albertus Magnus Society.
-By this time Goebbels had begun to distance himself from the church.
+He studied literature and history at the University of Bonn, the University of Würzburg, the University of Freiburg, and the Ludwig-Maximilians-Universität München, aided by a scholarship from the Albertus Magnus Society.
+By this time, Goebbels had begun to distance himself from the church.

 Historians, including Richard J. Evans and Roger Manvell, speculate that Goebbels' lifelong pursuit of women may have been in compensation for his physical disability.
-At Freiburg he met and fell in love with Anka Stalherm, who was three years his senior.
+In Freiburg he met and fell in love with Anka Stalherm, who was three years his senior.
 She went on to Würzburg to continue studying, as did Goebbels.
-By 1920 the relationship with Anka was over; the break-up filled Goebbels with thoughts of suicide.
-In 1921 he wrote a semi-autobiographical novel, Michael, a three-part work of which only Parts I and III have survived.
-Goebbels felt he was writing his "own story".
-Antisemitic content and material about a charismatic leader may have been added by Goebbels shortly before the book was published in 1929 by Eher-Verlag, the publishing house of the Nazi Party (National Socialist German Workers' Party; NSDAP).
+By 1920, the relationship with Anka was over; the break-up filled Goebbels with thoughts of suicide.
+In 1921, he wrote a semi-autobiographical novel, Michael, a three-part work of which only Parts I and III have survived.
+Goebbels felt that he was writing his "own story".
+Antisemitic content and material about a charismatic leader may have been added by Goebbels shortly before the book was published in 1929 by Eher-Verlag, the publishing house of the Nazi Party.

-At the University of Heidelberg Goebbels wrote his doctoral thesis on Wilhelm von Schütz, a minor 19th-century romantic dramatist.
+At Heidelberg University, Goebbels wrote his doctoral thesis on Wilhelm von Schütz, a minor 19th-century romantic dramatist.
 He had hoped to write his thesis under the supervision of Friedrich Gundolf, a literary historian.
 It did not seem to bother Goebbels that Gundolf was Jewish.
 As he was no longer teaching, Gundolf directed Goebbels to associate professor Max Freiherr von Waldberg.
 Waldberg, who was also Jewish, recommended Goebbels write his thesis on Wilhelm von Schütz.
 After submitting the thesis and passing his oral examination, Goebbels received his PhD on 21 April 1922.
 By 1940 he had written 14 books.